 So, what exactly is EMDR?

 You may have heard of EMDR, or Eye Movement Desensitization and Reprocessing, Therapy from somebody you know.
 It might sound complicated, strange, or even scary.
 Others have asked, "Is this hypnotism?"
 To which my answer is... no. It's this really cool and specialized form of therapy.
 It was first design by Francine Shapiro back in 1987 to help military veterans process the traumatic events they experienced on the battlefield.
 Shapiro noticed that when veterans were asked to recall a traumatic memory (or incident) while simultaneously looking from right to left (Bilateral Stimulation), veterans slowly reported a decrease in emotional intensity when recalling the same traumatic memory again!
 EMDR has evolved a lot since these humble beginnings.
-Through decades of research, it has expanded from exclusively treating veterans with PTSD, to a structured therapeutic approach helping individuals who have experienced or struggle with:
+Through decades of research, it has expanded from exclusively treating veterans with Post Traumatic Stress Disorder (PTSD), to a structured therapeutic approach helping individuals who have experienced or struggle with:

 Trauma